Russian-Doom/russian-doom/COMPILING.md

 If it causes problems with your compiler, set `ENABLE_LTO` cmake option to `OFF`.

-If you are using MSYS2 (or any other MinGW environment), by default DLLs from 'Selected DLL set' will be used instead of DLLs provided by MSYS2 environment.
+If you are using MSYS2 (or any other MinGW environment), by default DLLs from 'Selected DLL set' will be used instead of DLLs provided by the build environment.
-To disable 'Selected DLL set', set the `ID_USE_SELECTED_DLL_SET` cmake option to `OFF`.
+To use DLLs provided by the build environment, set the `ID_USE_SELECTED_DLL_SET` cmake option to `OFF`.
+You will need `python` to be installed.

 To build the project, use the following command:
 ```shell